We Spoke to Mrs. Nevada 2017 – Here’s Her Career Advice

 You are the founder of fitnessbyeve.com, a very creative site with beautiful images, videos and engaging content.
 What inspired you to start the site?
 Do you do all of this yourself?
 If so, can you provide some essential tips for aspiring bloggers who would like to follow in your footsteps?

-Something I took away from reading Richard Branson’s books, is to make sure that it’s fun!
-If you’re having fun, you’re readers will have fun.
-It can be hard to find the balance when writing or talking about certain things and to be taken seriously but there’s always ways to incorporate both.
+Something I took away from reading Richard Branson’s books is to make sure that it’s fun!
+If you’re having fun, your readers will have fun.
+It can be hard to find the balance when writing or talking about certain things and to be taken seriously but there are always ways to incorporate both.

 Don’t wait until you think you’re ready, start today and learn as you go.
 There will never be a perfect time.